zeyuanren/41189-My-Reflective-Portfolio/README.md

 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?

+The challenge i faced was getting into the rhythm of this new semester and i will be making sure i stay organised and focussed throughout the course.

 ### What would I do better next time and with what anticipated results?

+I should definitely be more prepared and organised to ensure i absorb all the information this class has to offer which will definitely benefit me in the near future.

 ### What theory proved to be useful and why?
 What have I learnt from this?
+I now have a general understanding of the theory behind complex systems and how it can be beneficial with its analysis and breakdowns of information

 ## Week 2